cosc2336-ds-alg/assg00/README.md

 1. Copy the assignment repository on GitHub using the provided invitation link for our class semester and section.
-2. Clone the repository using the SSH url to your local class DevBox
+2. Clone the repository using the SSH URL to your local class DevBox
 3. Configure the assignment using the `configure` script.
 4. Checkout the `origins/feedback` branch to your local working repository.